Discover More Programs

 What Can You Expect from an Online Master’s in Curriculum and Instruction Program?

 Online master’s in curriculum and instruction programs vary based on the school.
-Still, students can expect a core curriculum that helps foster a critical understanding of changing demographics, transdisciplinary knowledge, educational trends and policies, and serving a diverse and inclusive community.
+Still, students can expect a core curriculum that helps foster a critical understanding of changing demographics, transdisciplinary knowledge, and educational trends and policies.

-Depending on your specialty, you’ll also have coursework that might involve assessing students’ English language development, designing programs for gifted students, or learning to integrate instructional materials with technology and techniques.
+Depending on your specialty, your coursework might also involve assessing students’ English language development, designing programs for gifted students, or learning to integrate instructional materials with educational technology.

 Because this program covers teaching methods, theories, research, and technology, it doesn’t typically have the in-person fieldwork that other teaching-based degrees require.
 It might offer more flexibility for students already employed or those who need to work on their degrees part-time.
 If you want hands-on experience, seek out programs with an internship or practicum component.